AdibaAmin/OCR/README.md

 - Ensure text in the image is clear and not blurry
 - For large images, consider resizing them before upload

-## Security Notes

-- The API key is currently hardcoded in the application
-- For production use, consider using environment variables
-- Never commit API keys to version control

-## License

-This project is for educational and personal use.
-Please ensure you comply with Google's API terms of service.

-## Contributing

-Feel free to submit issues and enhancement requests!